SeonilChoi/ROBOT-MOTION-ENGINE/README.md

 #### Functions

 - **load**
-    : Initializes robot parameters and determines the types of the scheduler, planner, and controller.
+    : Initializes motion parameters from the custom configuration structure.
+      The scheduler, planner, and controller are initialized.

 - **home**
     : Moves the robot to its predefined home position.